Sebastian-Griesbach/Improving-Policy-Conditioned-Value-Functions/README.md

 ## Run experiments
-The `experiments` folder contains configurations for most experiments of the thesis in a costume format.
+The `experiments` folder contains configurations for most experiments of the thesis in a custom format.
 The script `execute_experiment.py` offers the possibility to run these configurations.
 For Example
 ```
 python execute_experiment.py "hc_comp_s_pcac_fp" 50000
 ```